lucamaf/open-banking-roadshow/README.md

 #### Integr8ly
 Login into the integr8ly environment main page
 ![Main page](https://github.com/lucamaf/open-banking-roadshow/blob/master/images/integr8ly.png)

+Explain why we chose integr8ly environment following the presentation you can find in the links.
+Explain how it provides out of the box integration between products but it doesn’t change the base product.
+How you can still install this type of environment starting from a “clean” openshift installation.
+Quick recap of the platforms or products installed and their main functionality.

 #### Fuse Online
+Then start by opening Red Hat Fuse Online as a standard user

 #### 3scale
 ### Checkpoint
 #### RH SSO & 3scale